Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling

 \subsection{Machine library construction}

-As described in section \ref{sec:diversity of machines}, the diversity of machines exists universally, even when they have relatively small differences in structure or scale.
-As a result, to obtain a more accurate SMR, we should include as many different machines as possible for the satisfaction score calculation and aggregation.
-However, it is impractical to consider every machine in the infinite set $\mathbb{M}$.
-Therefore, we need to sample a proportion of all machines to form a subset $\mathcal{M}$ such that

-There are several factors to consider for building a representative and useful $\mathcal{M}$, including machine's capability, architecture, size, complexity, and the number of machines.
-The machine's capability is the most important attribute that directly determines the analysis task accuracy.
-However, we should not just include machines with state-of-the-art performance in the library because many other less capable machines have their own advantages and application scenarios.
-For instance, some machines have simpler structures and are easier to implement and accelerate with hardware.
-Some machines have much fewer parameters, which are more appropriate in stringent memory and computation complexity environments.
+To derive a practically applicable and precise SMR, we need to build a representative machine library $\mathbb{M}$ for the satisfaction score calculation and aggregation.
+There are several factors to consider for building $\mathbb{M}$, such as machine's capability, architecture, size, complexity, and the number of machines included.
+The machine's capability is the most important attribute that directly determines the task accuracy.
+However, it's important not to limit the library to only the most performant machines, as many less capable machines offer unique advantages and suit specific application scenarios.
+For instance, some machines have simpler structures that are easier to implement and accelerate with hardware.
+Some machines with much fewer parameters are more appropriate in stringent memory and computation complexity environments.
 Some other machines can run fast in low latency, satisfying real-time processing requirements.
 Moreover, many machines have already been widely used due to historical reasons and are costly to replace.
-Last but not least, the number of machines should be sufficient to remove the bias from just a few machines.
-In summary, as proved in section \ref{sec:diversity of machines}, the diversity of machines needs to be carefully considered during the machine library construction to capture the general MVS characteristics more thoroughly and accurately.
+Lastly, the number of machines should be sufficient to mitigate the perceptual bias from a few machines.
+In summary, as demonstrated in Section \ref{sec:machine diversity}, machine diversity should be meticulously factored into the library's construction to more comprehensively and accurately capture general MVS characteristics.